YasinEl/mzRAPP/README.md

 some cases but important to you please contact me at
 <yasin.el.abiead@univie.ac.at> <br>

-### Selecting a benchmark data set and starting an assessment
+### Selecting a benchmark dataset and starting an assessment

 Next, the benchmark file has to be selected.
 If a benchmark has been created during this shiny session (the benchmark is still visible in the